 Essay/Part II (required)

-At the WSU Honors College, we realize that applicants cannot be reduced to their test scores and GPA.
-We want to know what makes you tick.
-Pick one activity or experience to explain an important aspect of who you are, something that no one would be able to learn by reading your academic transcripts.
+At the WSU Honors College we realize that applicants cannot be reduced to their academic transcripts.
+Pick one activity or experience and explain how it illustrates an important aspect of who you are and how it reflects on your own values or those of your community.
 (400-500 words.)